-The information provided to the valuers, together with the assumptions and the valuation models used by the valuers, are reviewed by a designated officer within the Mizzi Organisation.
+The information provided to the valuers, together with the assumptions and the valuation models used by the valuers, are reviewed by designated officers within the Mizzi Organisation.
 This includes a review of fair value movements over the period.
-When the designated officer considers that the valuation report is appropriate, the valuation report is recommended to the respective company's Board of directors.
+When the designated officers consider that the valuation report is appropriate, the valuation report is recommended to the respective company's Board of directors.
 The Board then considers the valuation report as part of its overall responsibilities.

-At the end of every reporting period, the designated officer assesses whether any significant changes or developments have been experienced since the last external valuation.
+At the end of every reporting period, the designated officers assess whether any significant changes or developments have been experienced since the last external valuation.
 This analysis is usually supported by an assessment performed by the third party property valuers.
-The officer reports to the Board on the outcome of this assessment.
+The officers report to the Board on the outcome of this assessment.